invitae/uta/README.md

         $ docker run -it --rm uta-build uta:latest
         $ python -m unittest

-## Testing local build
+## Running local UTA build

 ### Docker
-To test local build of UTA you can follow these steps...
+To run local build of UTA you can follow these steps...

-1. Pick a version to start with (ex. "uta_20210129b")
+1. Pick a UTA version as the base (ex. "uta_20210129b")

-2. Setup local database follow the steps above (`Installing with Docker`) to pull image, start and populate.
-NOTE...it does take about 5 minutes for the local database is ready.
+2. Setup local database follow the steps above (`Installing with Docker`) to pull image, start and populate. __NOTE__...it does take about 5 minutes for the local database is ready.

 3. Build the image

         $ docker build -t uta .

 4. Run UTA build.
-Supplying a local path with data needed by the workflow is a requirement.
+Supplying a local path with data needed for the workflow is a requirement.

         $ docker run \
            -it \
            --rm \
            --name uta-build \
            --volume .:/opt/repos/uta \
-           --volume ~/locus/data/work/uta/test-uta-22:/temp \
+           --volume /System/Volumes/Data/locus/data/test-uta-22:/temp \
            --network=host uta-build:latest

 5. Once in the container you can run this script to create new schema, process input files,